How Do You Hide a Projector Screen?

 Instruction Guidelines on Installing the Aerie Tension

-a fixed projector screen in a room
+a tv in a modern living room

 Conclusion